Spacial/awesome-systools/README.md

 - [awesome-tsuru](https://github.com/rafaeleyng/awesome-tsuru): Curated extensions and resources for Tsuru, the open source, extensible and Docker-based PaaS
 - [You might not need Kubernetes](https://blog.jessfraz.com/post/you-might-not-need-k8s/)
 - [etcd](https://github.com/etcd-io/etcd): Distributed reliable key-value store for the most critical data of a distributed system
+- [Goldpinger](https://github.com/bloomberg/goldpinger): Debugging tool for Kubernetes which tests and displays connectivity between nodes in the cluster.

 #### Lambda